Gopi Chand Narang: Early life

 Narang was born in Dukki, a town in Balochistan, British India (now Pakistan).
 His father Dharam Chand Narang was a litterateur himself, and a scholar of Persian and Sanskrit, who inspired Gopi's interest in literature.

 In his Urdu book Urdu Zaban Aur Lisaniyat, Narang states: "Urdu is not my mother tongue.
-Saraiki was the language spoken in both my paternal and maternal relatives.
-Even after our migration to Delhi, my mother continued to speak Saraiki, a language renowned for its sweetness, softness, and mellifluous quality."
+Punjabi was the language spoken in both my paternal and maternal relatives.
+Even after our migration to Delhi, my mother continued to speak Punjabi, a language renowned for its sweetness, softness, and mellifluous quality."

 Education

 Narang received a master's degree in Urdu from Dilli College (now Zakir Husain College), University of Delhi, and a research fellowship from the Ministry of Education to complete his PhD in 1958.

-About his linguistic journey Narang has said: “My journey with Urdu is a journey of ishq.
+About his linguistic journey Narang has said: "My journey with Urdu is a journey of ishq.
 Urdu was not my mother tongue; my paternal and maternal families spoke Seraiki.
-But I never realised that Urdu is not my mother tongue”.
+But I never realised that Urdu is not my mother tongue".